UKPLab/sentence-transformers/docs/sparse_encoder/training_overview.md

 .. tab:: Contrastive Sparse Representation (CSR)

     ..
-        Contrastive Sparse Representation (CSR) models usually use a sequence of :class:`~sentence_transformers.models.Transformer`, :class:`~sentence_transformers.models.Pooling` and :class:`~sentence_transformers.sparse_encoder.models.CSRSparsity` modules to create sparse representations on top of an already trained dense Sentence Transformer model.
+        Contrastive Sparse Representation (CSR) models usually use a sequence of :class:`~sentence_transformers.models.Transformer`, :class:`~sentence_transformers.models.Pooling` and :class:`~sentence_transformers.sparse_encoder.models.SparseAutoEncoder` modules to create sparse representations on top of an already trained dense Sentence Transformer model.
-    Contrastive Sparse Representation (CSR) models apply a :class:`~sentence_transformers.sparse_encoder.models.CSRSparsity` module on top of a dense Sentence Transformer model, which usually consist of a :class:`~sentence_transformers.models.Transformer` followed by a :class:`~sentence_transformers.models.Pooling` module.
+    Contrastive Sparse Representation (CSR) models apply a :class:`~sentence_transformers.sparse_encoder.models.SparseAutoEncoder` module on top of a dense Sentence Transformer model, which usually consist of a :class:`~sentence_transformers.models.Transformer` followed by a :class:`~sentence_transformers.models.Pooling` module.
 You can initialize one from scratch like so:

     ..
-        usually use a sequence of :class:`~sentence_transformers.models.Transformer`, :class:`~sentence_transformers.models.Pooling` and :class:`~sentence_transformers.sparse_encoder.models.CSRSparsity` modules to create sparse representations on top of an already trained dense Sentence Transformer model.
+        usually use a sequence of :class:`~sentence_transformers.models.Transformer`, :class:`~sentence_transformers.models.Pooling` and :class:`~sentence_transformers.sparse_encoder.models.SparseAutoEncoder` modules to create sparse representations on top of an already trained dense Sentence Transformer model.

     .. raw:: html